nvanlaerebeke/mitto/src/Readme.md

 Improvements:
 	- Autoscale ThreadPool.MinThreads so the application ThreadPool autoscales in time
 	- don't allow  names where the byte[] for the strings > 255, this will cause exceptions
+	- RabbitMQ:
+	    - Stop converting the message byte[] => Message, this means modifying our byte[] a bit and include the request id in the frame.
+		- Add GetMessageStatus support so that "KeepAlives" for message actions work We can do this by switching GetMessageStatus to a message type like "Control"/"Management" The best way to do this is move it away from the general json message and just use a constructed frame of <type><connectionid><requestid><control message frame?>
+		  where the last part is custom, the first 3 parts should be part of every message(WIP)

+		- Add cleanup service that makes sure all queues are still in use and cleans up those that are not relevant anymore

 Documentation:
 	- go over the comments in the code - add/improve/fix them where needed